anarghya-das/hearing-data-collection/README.md

 ## Repository Structure

 ### Experiment Configurations
-- `config.yaml` file contains the various configurations for accommodating different modalities in the experiment
+- `config.yaml` file contains the various configurations for accommodating different modalities in the experiment and handling the timings for various routines in the experiment.
 - It currently supports three configurations: `eeg`, `fnirs`, `test`
 - Each of the configurations has the following attributes: